Place Object Structure

 Company Settings:

-: Controls if workers can create new placesworkers_view_places
+- workers_create_places: Controls if workers can create new places

 -